flightaware/tohil/TOHIL-3.md

 be chained, so you get the hierarchy of tcl namespaces and procs and C commands created after loading all of your packages, chainable from python.

+It's a convenient way to leverage TclProcs across all of your tcl procs and commands.

 ```
 >>> import tohil